vinceskahan/v5wiki/Accumulators.md

 Again, there are sensible defaults for these three roles, but this can be customized.

 ## Life cycle of an accumulator

-At the start of an archive interval, a new collection of accumulators is created (class `weewx.accum.Accum`).
+Class `weewx.accum.Accum` is a *collection* of accumulators.
+At the start of an archive interval, a new instance is created.
 Initially, it is empty.

 As LOOP packets come in, each observation type is checked to see if it's already in the instance of `Accum`.
 If not, a new accumulator of the proper type is created for it.
 The observation type is